4d/docs/website/translated_docs/pt/WebServer/webServerObject.md

 To instantiate a web server object, call the [`WEB Server`](API/WebServerClass.md#web-server) command:

 ```4d
-    //create an object variable of the 4D.WebServer class
+    //create an object variable of the 4D.
+WebServer class
-var webServer : 4D.WebServer
+var webServer : 4D.
+WebServer
     //call the web server from the current context
 webServer:=WEB Server